-- 5.4.1.17 Bidders are required to submit a marked-up version of TSR1, TSR2 and TSR3, indicating the train service enhancements to which they propose to commit contractually.
-(No mark-up need be submitted for elements of the TSR where no enhancements are proposed.)
-Further guidance is provided in Attachment (I), but Bidders are required to mark up the TSR sheets to indicate the Bidder's proposed contractual commitments to: - i.
-Increases in the quantum of train services; - ii.
-Operating earlier first trains or later last trains than required by the TSR; - iii.
-New direct journey opportunities that are not required by the TSR; and - iv.
-Provision of capacity in excess of that required by the TSR. - 5.4.1.18 Bidders' mark-ups of TSR2 and TSR3 must also include journey time commitments that reflect their train service proposals (as a minimum, for the origin-destination pairs indicated in the TSR).
+- iii.
+New direct journey opportunities that are not required by the TSR; and iv.
+Provision of capacity in excess of that required by the TSR. - 5.4.1.21 Bidders' mark-ups of TSR2 and TSR3 must also include journey time commitments that reflect their train service proposals (as a minimum, for the origin-destination pairs indicated in the TSR).
 Mark-ups must not propose any deletions or reductions in the level of service required by the TSR.
-The Department is not prepared to contract on the basis of any such deletions or reductions. - 5.4.1.19 The Department's evaluation of whether Bidders' train service proposals exceed the specified requirements will be based on the description of those proposals in the main text of the Bid, the submitted timetables and any other relevant information in the Bid.
+The Department is not prepared to contract on the basis of any such deletions or reductions. - 5.4.1.22 The Department's evaluation of whether Bidders' train service proposals exceed the specified requirements will be based on the description of those proposals in the main text of the Bid, the submitted timetables and any other relevant information in the Bid.
 The purpose of the Bidder's marked-up TSR will be to provide a starting-point for developing the version of the TSR for contractualisation in the event that the Bidder is identified as a leading Bidder.
-If during the evaluation or contractualisation phases the Department identifies a discrepancy between the marked-up TSR tables and the Bidder's timetables or other material submitted within the Bid, the Department may ask a Clarification Question to clarify whether or not the Bidder intended to be held contractually to the particular feature of train service in question. - 5.4.1.20 During evaluation and contractualisation, the Department may amend the Bidder's mark-up to reflect any proposal described elsewhere in the Bid that the Department regards as a feature which had a positive influence on the Bidder's evaluation score for this Sub-Plan but that is not captured in the Bidder's mark-up.
+If, during the evaluation or contractualisation phases, the Department identifies a discrepancy between the marked-up TSR tables and the Bidder's timetables or other material submitted within the Bid, the Department may ask a clarification question to clarify whether or not the Bidder intended to be held contractually to the particular feature of train service in question. - 5.4.1.23 During evaluation and contractualisation, the Department may amend the Bidder's mark-up to reflect any proposal described elsewhere in the Bid that the Department regards as a feature which had a positive influence on the Bidder's evaluation score for this Sub-Plan but that is not captured in the Bidder's mark-up.
 This amended version will be prepared by the Department or its technical advisers, who may (at the Department's discretion) consult or otherwise involve the Bidder during the process.
 The Department will then issue the amended mark-up to the Bidder, asking them to confirm that they would be prepared to enter into the Franchise Agreement on the basis of that amended mark-up.
 If the Bidder is not prepared to do so, subsection 7.7 shall apply.